Mushaddict/online-resume2/README.md

 In this dataset, there are 10 classes, which each of them represents the gesture from 1 to 10.
 Each picture is 100x100 pixels, and there are 218 students participated to give number gestures.
 There are totally 2062 pictures.

+The tuner part is to use keras.tuner to find out the best number of neruals and what activation function is to use for each layer.
+Also, this can test how many layer should we get from the nerual network.

+We tried to set up the first layer as Dense layer, and set up with the min neural value as 16, the max as 4096, and to step up with 16.
+The activation choice are relu , sigmoid , tanh , and try to use l1/l2 as kernel_regularizer.

+Finally, we have raised the accuarcy to 80 or 90 to fit the best outcome for the sign language detection.

 # Online Presence